 Applications must be made in writing to the local Family Office responsible.

-The need for the written form also applies for notifications of changes.
+You are also required to inform the appropriate authority in writing of any changes that would impact the reciept of child benefit.
 Pursuant to § 68 para.
 1 sentence 1 of the German Income Tax Act ("Einkommensteuergesetz"), the child benefit authorities must be notified if:

 - you or another entitled person (e.g. your spouse) is deployed abroad by a German employer, or